 Planning your first trip to Hawaii?
 Travel bloggers share their biggest tips for what to do (and what NOT to do) to make the most of your first Hawaiian vacation.
-Scroll for all the tips!!
+Scroll for all the tips before you travel to Hawaii!!

-This post about tips for your first trip to Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about tips for your first trip to Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Hawaii is truly one of the best vacation destinations in the United States.
 From the sandy beaches to the waterfall hikes to mouthwatering restaurants, Hawaii has it all!